TheAhumMaitra/Your-Name-Zed-theme/README.md

 [`MIT LICENSE`](LICENSE.md)

-Made with heart, nostalgia, and maybe too many late-night coding sessions.
+Made with heart, nostalgia, and maybe too much coffee.
 _I hope this theme brings a spark of magic to your workflow. ✨_

 **Enjoy coding!**